Technical Issues - Designs on Multiple Substrates

 3. Insert Highpass design after 2G with Macro...Insert 2 (<Shift+F2>).

 4. Lowpass is backwards!
-Highlight the stack and click Edit...Reverse Segment (<Ctrl+S>).
+Highlight the lowpass stack and click Edit...Reverse Segment (<Ctrl+S>).
+Alternatively, the design can be reversed in the macro editor.

-5. Final design now has the Lowpass outer H layer adjacent to glass.
+5. The final design now has the Lowpass outer H layer adjacent to glass.

 Download WideBandpass.faw and copy to ..\Winfilm\Designs to try the above example.